boozallen/sdp-libraries/docs/concepts/unit-testing/faq.md

 # Frequently Asked Questions

-This section covers some of the questions not easily answered in the Spock or Jenkins-Spock documentation.
+This section covers questions that aren't answered in the Spock or Jenkins-Spock documentation.

 **Q: What's the difference between explicitlyMockPipelineStep and explicitlyMockPipelineVariable?**